cyrillkuettel/rover/README.md

 - [ ] Display pictures
 - [ ] Show path (geographical) based on GPS with
 - [ ] Specify location of plant pot in row at the end
-- [ ] image processing with a drizzle parallelism?
+- [ ] image processing with high-performance Server?
+Of course, with massive parallelism.
 (If still time, this would be very interesting.
-However, latency may be an issue. )
+Latency may be an issue, because of the size of the image )

-quite practical examples of javascript callback: http://callbackhell.com/